I love pumpkin pie– people have been baking forms of pumpkin custard for centuries. Its roots go deep, and I love that.

 3 large eggs

-1 cup cream, half and half, or canned coconut milk (I recommend cream)
+1 cup heavy cream or canned coconut milk (I recommend cream)

 2/3 cup maple syrup (the real stuff only, please)

 1 1/2 tsp pumpkin pie spice (this is the best, and yes it’s worth the price)

 Preheat oven to 350F.
 (See changes above if using a crust)